Yedidya10/react-around-auth/README.md

-# Getting Started with Create React App

-Around the U.S. project on React, featuring authorization and registration.
+# Around the U.S.

+## Getting Started

+This project is a student project in the Yandex Practicum course.

-This repository will contain your own front-end project on React with added authorization and registration features.
+This repository contain front-end project on React with added authorization and registration features.

+## Development details

+This site is written in HTML, CSS and JS lang with REACT library.